tecoholic/docs-oxd/sources/plugin/php/cms/wordpress/index.md

 ### Pay attention to that.

 1. Which custom script you enable in your wordpress site in order it must be switched on in gluu server too.
-2. Which custom script you will be enable in OpenID Connect Configuration page, after saving that will be showed in Wordpress Configuration page to.
+2. Which custom script you will be enable in OpenID Connect Configuration page, after saving that will be showed in Wordpress Configuration page too.
 3. When you create new custom script, both fields are required.

 ## Step 11.
 Wordpress Configuration